yujiahu415/EZannot/README.md

 > To include more images to an annotated dataset, simply put new images inside the folder that stores the annotated images and the annotation file(s).

 > [!TIP]
-> To merge multiple annotated datasets, merge the folders that stores the annotated images and the annotation files (rename each annotation file to avoid overwriting).
+> To merge multiple annotated datasets, merge the folders that store the annotated images and the annotation files (rename each annotation file to avoid overwriting).

 > [!TIP]
-> To visualize or refine the annotations, use `Manual Annotation` unit, navigate to the folder that stores the annotated images and the annotation files, select the images you want to visualize or refine, go through all the buttons, and `Start to annotate images`.
+> To visualize or refine the annotations, use `Manual Annotations` unit, navigate to the folder that stores the annotated images and the annotation files, select the images you want to visualize or refine, go through all the buttons, and `Start to annotate images`.

+> [!TIP]
+> For large images, you can use `Mouse scroll` to zoom in or out, or use `Tile Annotations` unit, to divide a large, annotated image into smaller annotated tiles.

 <p>&nbsp;</p>